Sterophonick/atapi.space/index.md

         <h2 style="font-size:28pt">Preliminary website for my projects and stuff</h2>
 		<div class="mainContent">
         <p class="small">
             Hi!
 I'm Sterophonick!
-I do homebrew stuff, and I like homebrew stuff.<br />
+I like emulators and homebrew.<br />
-            This is where you can find some of my projects along with an archive of my cringy old stuff as well!<br />
+            This is where you can find some of my projects along with an archive of my cringy old stuff as well! :)<br />
         </p>
         <a href="heartlib">HeartLib</a><br />
         <a href="simplelight">Simple</a><br />